showbit01/HLMCC_AD_IoT/README.md

-# HLMCC_AD_IoT
+# HLMCC

-HLMCC: A Hybrid Learning Model using Clustering and Classification Approaches for Anomaly Detection in IoT.
+HLMCC: A Hybrid Learning Anomaly Detection Model for Unlabelled Data in Internet of Things

-This model for anomaly detection in IoT based on R language.
+This model for anomaly detection based on R language, and it  published in the IEEE Access journal.